Observation of Braid-Protected Unpaired Exceptional Points

+Compared to classical systems, such as coupled waveguides~\cite{SST24}, on which non-Hermitian band theory and non-Abelian braids have also been simulated, our method offers several crucial advantages.
+Specifically, our setup enables direct measurement of complex eigenenergies and full characterization of the instantaneous eigenstates, including their phase information, thereby providing complete access to the braiding dynamics.
+Our setup also features fully tunable parameters, thus offering more flexibility.
+Furthermore, by manipulating quantum states, our platform provides a route to the exploration of non-Abelian phenomena in the quantum regime.

+{\it Non-Abelian Unpaired EP3.---} We confirm the presence of the unpaired EP3 at \(k_x=k_y=0\) via spectral measurement, as illustrated in Fig.~\ref{fig:2-monopole}(b).
+Only at the unpaired EP3 do all three eigenvalues merge to \(E_{1,2,3}=0\).
+Near the unpaired EP3, the absolute values of the spectrum generally disperse as $|\delta E|\sim |\delta k|^{1/3}$.
+Their complex phases strongly depend on the approach direction toward the unpaired EP3.

-For \(\delta=1+2\sqrt{2}\) the monopole at \(k_x=k_y=0\) is experimentally confirmed through spectral measurement, as illustrated in Fig.~\ref{fig:2-monopole}~(b).
-Only at the monopole, all three eigenvalues merge to \(E_{1,2,3}=0\).
-While the existence of the monopole contrasts conventional fermion-doubling theorems \cite{NIELSEN198120,NIELSEN1981173,yangFermionDoublingTheorems2021}, we can understand its occurrence by measuring its dispersion, which gives the braid topological invariant protecting it.
-Near the monopole, the absolute values of the spectrum in general disperse as $|\delta E|\sim |\delta k|^{1/3}$.
-However, their complex phases have a strong dependence on the direction from which the monopole is approached.
-Following a loop that encloses the monopole, the complex eigenvalues thus wind around each other and form a non-trivial braid \(B_M\).
-We thus call the monopole a braid monopole, or, since the braid group is non-Abelian, a non-Abelian monopole.
-Expressed in terms of simple counterclockwise two-level braiding of energies \(\sigma_i\), this braid is \(B_M =\sigma_1\sigma_2\sigma_1^{-1}\sigma_2^{-1} \) (see Fig.~\ref{fig:2-monopole} (c)).
+While the existence of the unpaired EP3 contrasts with conventional fermion-doubling theorems~\cite{NIELSEN198120,NIELSEN1981173,yangFermionDoublingTheorems2021}, we can understand its occurrence by measuring its dispersion, which gives the braid topological invariant protecting it.
+We measure the eigenvalues for quasimomenta \( \mathbf{k} \) along the loop $\gamma$, which encloses the unpaired EP3, giving rise to the EP's topological braid charge.
+As shown in Fig.~\ref{fig:2-monopole}(c), the complex eigenenergies wind around each other along this loop, forming a non-trivial braid \(B_{\gamma}\).
+Expressed in terms of simple counterclockwise (clockwise) two-level braiding \(\sigma_i\) (\(\sigma_i^{-1}\)) of energies $E_i$ and $E_{i+1}$, the braid is \(B_{\gamma} =\sigma_1\sigma_2\sigma_1^{-1}\sigma_2^{-1}\).
+As the braid group is non-Abelian, the EP3 can be regarded as a non-Abelian unpaired EP3.

-The braid \(B_M\) associated to the monopole is invariant under deformations of the loop \cite{liHomotopicalCharacterizationNonHermitian2021,wojcikHomotopyCharacterizationNonHermitian2020,yangHomotopySymmetryNonHermitian2023}.
-Therefore we obtain the same braid pattern when measured along the boundary of the BZ \cite{PhysRevB.106.L161401,PhysRevResearch.4.L022064} (see Fig.~\ref{fig:2-monopole} (d)).
-For Bloch Hamiltonians, this boundary consists of meridian and longitude circles around the Brillouin zone torus.
-These circles carry braids \(B_{x,y}\) individually, so the monopole braid splits into four parts,
+This braid is a topological invariant of the EP3; for arbitrary continuous perturbations of the loop, it can only change when an EP is crossed.
+We verify the unpaired nature of the EP3 by deforming our measurement loop to the BZ boundary~\cite{PhysRevB.106.L161401,PhysRevResearch.4.L022064}, which, for Bloch Hamiltonians, consists of loops along the meridian ($x$) and longitude ($y$) around the BZ torus, following the boundary path \(x y x^{-1} y^{-1}\).
+Along this loop, we observe the same braid pattern, \(B_{\text{BZ}} = B_{\gamma}\)~\cite{suppl} (see Fig.~\ref{fig:2-monopole}(d) ).